PragmaticFlow/NBomber.Docs/docs/protocols/http.md

 HttpClient should be used carefully since the wrong use of it can cause `socket exhaustion problems`.
 You can read more about this problem in this article: [You are using HttpClient wrong](https://www.aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/).
 The basic recommendations are:
 - Use a singleton HttpClient (shared instance) per Scenario.
-- Do not create many HttpClient.
+- Do not create many HttpClient instances.
 Instead just reuse a single instance per Scenario.
 - Disposing HttpClient is not a cheap operation.
 It can cause `socket exhaustion problems`.

 ```csharp